hiredscorelabs/cornell/docs/docs/workflows/subscribing_to_hooks.md

 ---

-During runtime, Cornell triggers [blinker signals](https://pythonhosted.org/blinker/) that will allow you to modify or extend some of the out-of-the-box functionality, at this point, the following is available:
+During runtime, Cornell triggers [blinker signals](https://pythonhosted.org/blinker/) that will allow you to modify or extend some of the out-of-the-box functionality.
+At this point, the following is available:
  * Replacing default logging service
  * Modifying the listed cassette path (for example, if you prefer not to save your cassettes locally)

-List of signal can be found in [cornell/signals.py](https://github.com/hiredscorelabs/cornell/blob/master/cornell/signals.py)
+The list of signals can be found in [cornell/signals.py](https://github.com/hiredscorelabs/cornell/blob/master/cornell/signals.py#L11)

 Example:
 ```python